second-state/whitepapers/smart-contracts-search-engine/start-a-search-engine.md

 # Start a search engine

-This documentation details how you can start, and host, your own smart contract search engine using Ubuntu 18.04LTS
+This documentation details how you can start, and host, your own [smart contract search engine](https://github.com/second-state/smart-contract-search-engine) using Ubuntu 18.04LTS.

 ## Apache 2
 Update system and install Apache2